Only a 50-minute drive from Pisa airport or 20 minutes from La Spezia rail station.

 One of the most beautiful seaside villages in Liguria, a real jewel of the Gulf of Poets, a village between poetry and the sea: houses painted in a thousand shades of yellow, orange and red, a medieval castle, built overlooking a hill, golden beaches and crystal clear water.

-A place that has bewitched artists and writers, from the great romantic poets Byron and Shelley, to his wife Mary Shelley, author of the famous novel Frankestein, passing through Dante, who mentions the village in the third canto of Purgatory, and including Giosuè Carducci and Gabiele D’Annunzio.
+A place that has enchanted artists and writers, from the great romantic poets Byron and Shelley, to his wife Mary Shelley, author of the famous novel Frankenstein, passing through Dante, who mentions the village in the third canto of Purgatory, and including Giosuè Carducci and Gabriele D’Annunzio.

-It is worth taking the time to visit the artistic treasures that make the town even more attractive.
-You can stop at the oratory of S. Rocco, in largo Marconi, near the tourist port, or visit the seventeenth-century church of S. Francesco, in via Cavour; the sacristy leads to the oratory of St Bernardine, where according to tradition St Bernardine of Siena preached from the small pulpit in black slate.
+The town’s artistic treasures make it even more attractive, and it is worth taking the time to visit them.
+You can stop at St Rocco’s oratory, in largo Marconi near the tourist port, or visit the seventeenth-century church of St Francesco, in via Cavour; the sacristy leads to St Bernardine’s oratory, where according to tradition St Bernardine of Siena preached from the small pulpit in black slate.